- Date: August 13, 1863

 Beginning in April 1863, Union officers began rounding up females suspected of providing aid and support to Confederate guerillas in the Western border region and placing them in makeshift jails in Kansas City.
 When one of these overcrowded prisons collapsed on August 13, 1863, it killed and maimed several female relatives of the guerrillas.
 Although the direct cause of the collapse remains unclear, it is certain that the disaster helped seal the fate of many men in Lawrence, Kansas, eight days later.

-After the humbling defeats of the previous summer at Independence and Lone Jack, and, watching the mounting casualties of the spring and summer of 1863, the Union command was desperate to enforce the peace, even if that meant the use of severe measures.
+After the humbling defeats of the previous summer at Independence and Lone Jack, and after watching the mounting casualties of the spring and summer of 1863, the Union command was desperate to enforce the peace, even if that meant the use of severe measures.
 Some men, such as Jim Lane, had long advocated removing all families loyal to the Confederacy from western Missouri, while others, such as George Caleb Bingham, had always urged the Union command toward restraint.
 Nonetheless, over the spring and summer of 1863, Union officers under orders from General Thomas Ewing began arresting women and girls suspected of aiding the pro-Confederate paramilitary bushwhackers.

 Some of these women and girls were arrested on the public roads and others were taken from the privacy of their home; all were held without bond or bail, awaiting transport and a trial in St. Louis.
 Some were caught red-handed with percussion caps, lead, and gunpowder, while others were arrested for having bolts of cloth known to be used for sewing guerrilla shirts.
 Some were suspected spies, some were caught with large stashes of cash thought to be suspicious, and still others were arrested to serve as hostages, only because they were known relatives of men living in the brush.
 The growing number of women and young girls awaiting transport to St. Louis for trial soon exhausted the safe and clean places that could house them in Kansas City.

-A seven-year-old, three-story building belonging to the estate of painter George Caleb Bingham was utilized to board some of the women and girls.
+A seven-year-old, three-story building, incidentally belonging to the estate of painter George Caleb Bingham, was utilized to board some of the women and girls.
 They were housed on the upper floors, while their Union guards occupied part of the first story and cellar as an office and storage space.
 There is evidence that, in order to accommodate their use of the space, the Union guards removed some support columns and bricks from a foundation wall in the cellar.
 In this process they inadvertently undermined the building’s structural integrity.